 Children and Young People Awards

+Each year, these awards are given to individuals and groups of children and young people to acknowledge their exceptional achievements.
 Some of the young people who were given awards last year became part of the judging panel selecting recipients of this year’s awards.

 Staff and volunteers within the organisation have nominated children and young people they work with.

 - Personal achievements; individual that haS turned their life around or remained positive and honourable despite difficult circumstances.

 - Contribution to the development of work within The Children’s Society.